taschoebli/lab04-fusion-flow/README.md

 In our main process, the booking service, we implemented a stateful retry in case the customer chooses to pay by credit card.
 The service we implemented to process credit card payments would, in real life, contact the credit card processor to ensure that the payment has been processed successfully, but in our implementation we simulate this by declaring the booking as paid in 80% of the time, while throwing a Java exception signaling that the payment failed in 20% of the cases.
 Camunda automatically retries verifying the booking every minute, and it does that up to 5 times.
 If the payment still failed by the 5th try, the Java delegate throws an BPMN error, which triggers another human intervention pattern, where a customer representative can contact the customer to resolve any payment issues.

+Stateful retry allows our software to be more autonomous and reduces human error handling.
+Since our example uses a third party payment service when the customer pays via credit card, we depend on the availability and stability of software that we have no control over, so it is appropriate to have an extra safety feature in place here, to increase resilience.
+Instead of having to introduce a complicated logic to deal with credit card payment failure, Camunda keeps the state of the booking in its system and retries to contact the service in predefined intervals, increasing the chance of a payment going through without anybody having to intervene.

+If the payment, despite all efforts, couldn't be completed, we have grounds to belief that something is wrong with the credit card itself.
+We fall back on a human employee who can get in contact with the customer and resolve the issue by mail or on the phone.
+This is another resilience pattern as introduced to us in the lectures.

 ## ADR (Architecture Decision Records)
 Please find all ADRs in the [docs/adr](docs/adr) folder.